tubery/hobbyProject/README.md

 ## Planning

+I've always loved video games, and my list changes as new games come out.
+Since I've never had a concrete list, this is an excellent time to make one.

 First, I aim to complete freecodecamp responsive design and javascript algorithms data structures and learn the DOM using the resources tab on the project page to grasp the fundamentals better.